sagar61205/Sales-forecast/README.md

 #### Insights:
 <ul>
-<li>Seasonality is present in the top 1 individual supplier.
+<li>Seasonality is present in the top 1 individual supplier.</li>
-<li>Sales-margin % is stable across time but long-term trends vary.
+<li>Sales-margin % is stable across time but long-term trends vary.</li>
-<li>Shows no long-term trend in monthly sales-margin either.
+<li>Shows no long-term trend in monthly sales-margin either.</li>
 </ul>